jjmontesl/cubesviewer/doc/guide/cubesviewer-gui-installation.md

 to support save/load operations.
 You can use a local SQLite file or any other database system supported by Django.

 By default, CubesViewer uses a SQLite database located in the same directory as the "settings.py" file (web/cvapp).

-See [Django Database configuration](https://docs.djangoproject.com/en/dev/ref/settings/#databases) documents for more information.
+See [Django Database configuration](https://docs.djangoproject.com/en/dev/ref/settings/#databases) documents for more information on the database configuration.

 **Edit the web/cvapp/settings.py file**, and review the following sections according to your Cubes URL, database config and installation path.